The Unexpected Best & Worst of The Challenge: Double Agents

 Gabby’s not just a pretty face (although… she DEFINITELY has that department DOWN)…

 … she fought through some adversity this season.
-First, her original partner, Lio, chose to leave only a few episodes into the season, and then she had to be partners with jack-ass, Devin, who would never shut UP, constantly jeopardizing her game.
+First, her original partner, Lio, chose to leave only a few episodes into the season, and then she had to be partners with the jerk, Devin, who would never shut UP, constantly jeopardizing her game.
 But despite it all, she placed the second-best among all ten rookies on the season.
 She also is the ONLY rookie who gave us an on-air hook-up (Famously, Amber M. & Mechie’s kiss in the trailer was not in the season ;/) … What’s a rookie if they’re not willing to get sloppy… this is MTV, after all.
 Well played, Gabby!

 Amber B. is the only person to make it to the final on Double Agents as a rookie.
 All rookies were given a “21” pre-season placement, meaning if they make it past the first 9 people, I’m throwing them a bone (you know, with the whole rookies-go-in-first mentality in The Challenge), which is why it says Amber B. outperformed by +17 places in the rank.
 If you’re a rookie and you make it to the final, there’s an unspoken token of respect pinned to your name.
 It’s no easy feat, not just something you accidentally stumble upon.
 You have to be a surVIVor of the game.

 I didn’t expect much out of Amber B., and I still think it’s a little random she’s made it this far… I don’t want to diminish her accomplishments as she has successfully won two eliminations, two HALL BRAWLS, at that, but I guess I just didn’t see her performing this well.
-If you asked me if I could only pick one rookie to make it to the final at the start of the season… it definitely wouldn’t have been her (probably would have picked the OLYMPIAN, Lolo, or Natalie from Survivor).
+If you asked me if I could only pick one rookie to make it to the final at the start of the season… it definitely wouldn’t have been her (I probably would have picked the OLYMPIAN, Lolo, or Natalie from Survivor).
 NEEDLESS TO SAY, SHE’S HERE, IDK if she’s queer, but that’d be dope if she is, BUT EITHER WAY, MAMA, WE MADE IT, and by we made it, I mean congratulations, Amber B., you’re in TJ’s final.

 Don’t Call It A Comeback